pablodecm/paper-inferno/paper/paper.md

 is not guaranteed.

-The analytical likelihood, which amounts to use the true generative likelihood for inference can be thought of an upper bound for the likelihood-free setting (i.e. both classification and INFERNO based trained summaries), because it most effectively uses all the information of the data to constrain all the model parameters.
+The analytical likelihood, which amounts to use the true generative likelihood for inference, can be thought of an upper bound for the likelihood-free setting (i.e. both classification and INFERNO based trained summaries), because it most effectively uses all the information of the data to constrain all the model parameters.
 Much smaller